sguzman/math-research/README.md

 - a ~Union~ b = max(a,b)
 - ambient embedding space of a predator in his wnvieonmwnt generates the prey model
 - addition as ambiguity operator appending objects
+- Exponentiation maps -infinity to the x-axis and captures the essences of growth behavior in a compressed space